 6) Ethernet Cable or Wireless router

-8) For a wireless setup, your network password
+8) For a wireless setup, your SSID and network password

 Step by step setup for ROKU player

-STEP 1 - Connect ROKU box to TV using HDMI cable or RCA A/V cables
+STEP 1 - Connect ROKU box to TV using HDMI cable (or RCA Audio/Video cables)

 HDMI cable does not come with the ROKU.